PSC2016 : Molecular Physiology and Pathophysiology

 To provide an understanding at the molecular level of (1) aspects of the normal physiology and diseases of the aerodigestive tract and (2) connective tissue and proteoglycans in health and disease.

-To provide a knowledge of how reflux of gastric duodenal juice, a normal physiological event can under certain conditions lead to damage of the aerodigestive tract.
+To provide knowledge of how reflux of gastric and duodenal juice, a normal physiological event can under certain conditions lead to damage of the aerodigestive tract.

-This strand will also aim to give you an excellent understanding at a molecular level of structure function relationships involving proteoglycans e.g. connective tissue function and how this changes in disease.
-Also the role of proteoglycans in malaria and cancer cell migration.
+This strand will provide an excellent understanding at a molecular level of structure-function relationships involving proteoglycans, e.g. connective tissue function, and how this changes in disease, in particular osteoarthritis, malaria and cancer cell migration.

 Outline Of Syllabus

 Students will learn about: the relationships between acid and pepsin production by the stomach, reflux and diseases of the aerodigestive tract, such as GORD, LPR, sinusitis, rhinitis, asthma, vocal fold leukoplakia, laryngomalacia and OME.
-In addition they will see and discuss the experimental evidence for a link between the reflux of gastric juice and lung transplant rejection and the molecular mechanisms for the development of bronchiolitis obliterans syndrome.
+In addition, they will discuss the experimental evidence for a link between the reflux of gastric juice and lung transplant rejection and the molecular mechanisms for the development of bronchiolitis obliterans syndrome.
 The mechanisms of other aerodigestive diseases associated with reflux will be investigated.
-As a second molecular theme the students will learn about structure and functions of cartilage and the proteoglycans there contained and the changes that occur in osteoarthritis.
+As an example, the link between COVID19 and reflux.
+As a second molecular theme the students will learn about the structure and functions of cartilage and proteoglycans and the changes that occur in these components in osteoarthritis.
 They will also learn about the cellular functions of proteoglycans in other tissues.

 Themes:

-Pepsin isoenzymes, bile acids and acid as inflammatory mediators, mucosal protection of different mucosal types.
+Pepsin isoenzymes, bile acids and acids as inflammatory mediators, mucosal protection of different mucosal types.

 Human diseases related to reflux.
 Connective tissues/proteoglycans.
-Osteoarthritis
+Osteoarthritis.
+Functions of proteoglycans and related diseases and their roles in malaria.

 Teaching Methods